 The NEXT statement is used with the FOR statement to direct a part of the program to repeat itself.
 The part of the program to be repeated is contained in a block starting with the FOR command and ending with the NEXT command.
 The block will keep on repeating itself until the condition specified by the FOR statement is satisfied.

-Specify the variable specified by the corresponding FOR statement for <variable>.
+Specify a variable specified by the FOR statement corresponding to the NEXT statement for the <variable>.

-If you do not specify <variable> in the NEXT statement, a loop is made between the nearest FOR statement (executed finally) and the NEXT statement.
+When a variable is not specified by the NEXT statement, a loop is created between the nearest FOR statement (last executed FOR statement) and the NEXT statement.

-For the repeat conditions of the program, see the FOR command.
+For program repeat conditions, see the FOR command.

 '''

 PROGRAM NEXTSAMPLE

 FOR K = 1 TO 100

-MOVE A1

-MOVE A2

-NEXT K

-END

 '''